WolfRichie/Demystify-Bonk/README.md

 #### [Kitaes-software/bonk-deobfuscator](https://github.com/Kitaes-software/bonk-deobfuscator)

 > [!NOTE]
-> Whilst this tool is quite badly coded and does not do AST parsing (similar to the previous option above) and will break with new versions, it does produce very nice results.[^AST]
+> Whilst this tool is quite badly coded and does not do AST[^AST] parsing (similar to the previous option above) and will break with new versions, it does produce very nice results.

 > [!WARNING]
 > Please do not ask for better options.
-Other options by me or the community often involve automatic renaming heuristics through AST or AI, and ARE PRIVATE.[^AST]
+Other options by me or the community often involve automatic renaming heuristics through AST[^AST] or AI, and ARE PRIVATE.

 <a name="snippets"></a>
 ## Snippets